JamesNormington/JamesNormington.github.io/_pages/publications.md

 ---
 layout: archive
-title: "Publications"
+title: "Research"
 permalink: /publications/
 author_profile: true
 ---

 {% include base_path %}

-My research interests revolve around using Bayesian hierarchical modeling to solve problems.
+My research interests revolve around using Bayesian hierarchical modeling to solve complex problems.
 I have applied this wide-ranging methodology to problems involving health care policy, adaptive clinical trial designs, and, more recently, media mix modeling and time series.

 Interested in collaboration?
 Email me at j norming [at] macalester dot edu!

+Here is a complete list of my publications and ongoing work, up to date as of July 27, 2022:
 1. Normington JP, Lock EF, Murray TA, Carlin C. Bayesian variable selection in hierarchical difference-in-differences models" Statistical Methods in Medical Research, 2022; 31:1, 169-183.